Capsize-Games/aihandler/README.md

 which gives you a queue, threading, a simple API, and the ability to run Stable Diffusion and LLMs seamlessly from your local hardware.

+This is not intended to be used as a standalone application.

 It can easily be extended and used to power interfaces or it can be run from the command line.

 AI Handler is a work in progress.
 It powers two projects at the moment, but may not be ready for general use.